Potato Corner: History

 After their initial success, they began to consider expanding through franchises.
 Magsaysay knew only the basics of franchising from his job at Wendy's and at the time it was a novel idea in the Philippines.
 As such, their first franchisee agreements were largely informal and their first franchisee signed a document they copied from online.
 The group raised funds for their expansion and quickly became large in the local market.

 In 2006, Potato Corner opened its first international store in Indonesia.
 This was followed by Potato Corner's first entry in the United States in February 2010 and first store in the United States in 2012.
 In April 2017, Potato Corner opened its first Hong Kong franchise in Tsim Sha Tsui.

-As of 2022, Potato Corner is available in the Philippines, Indonesia, United States, Panama, Australia, Thailand, Hong Kong, Cambodia, Singapore, Vietnam, Kuwait, Malaysia, Canada, Myanmar, Kingdom of Saudi Arabia, The United Kingdom and New Zealand.
-In late 2022, the franchise expanded to the United Kingdom opening the first outlet in London.
-The franchise also expanded to New Zealand opening its first outlet in Auckland.
+In 2021, Shakey's Pizza Asia Ventures Inc., the Philippine franchise of Shakey's Pizza, acquired Potato Corner; the acquisition deal was completed in 2022.
+In 2025, Potato Corner expanded to Taiwan.

+Location

+Potato Corner is present in 15 countries and territories as of 2025.
+400 of its stores is situated overseas.